Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting only covers information for best management practices defined by peat experts together with the RSPO which includes maintaining water tables at optimal levels to minimise peat subsidence and minimise the release of carbon dioxide.
+The company's reporting for BMPs for peat mentions maintaining water tables at optimal levels to minimise peat subsidence and the release of carbon dioxide.
+For BMPs for soil, the company only mentions allowing woody debris to remain in situ to decompose and enhance soil fertility.

 • Y